com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ### millw

-Instead of installing mill directly, you can also use [lefou/millw](https://github.com/lefou/millw) as drop-in replacement for mill.
-It provides a small shell script and also a Windows batch file, that transparently downloads mill and executes it on your behalf.
-It respects various ways to configure the preferred mill version (`MILL_VERSION` env var, `.mill-version` file, `--mill-version` option) and can also be used as bootstrap script in your project.
+Instead of installing Mill directly, you can also use [lefou/millw](https://github.com/lefou/millw) as drop-in replacement for Mill.
+It provides a small shell script and also a Windows batch file, that transparently downloads Mill and executes it on your behalf.
+It respects various ways to configure the preferred Mill version (`MILL_VERSION` env var, `.mill-version` file, `--mill-version` option) and can also be used as bootstrap script in your project.

 ### Coursier (unsupported)

-Installing mill via `coursier` or `cs` is currently not officially supported.
+Installing Mill via `coursier` or `cs` is currently not officially supported.
 There are various issues, especially with interactive mode.

 ## Updating Mill

-Once installed mill is able to use newer or different versions for each project automatically.
-You don't need to install multiple versions of mill yourself.
+Once installed Mill is able to use newer or different versions for each project automatically.
+You don't need to install multiple versions of Mill yourself.

 See section [Overriding Mill Versions](#overriding-mill-versions) how to do it.